CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

         prefix     :  An IPv4 or IPv6 prefix
     cumulus@leaf01:~$

-### <span>Show a Specific EVPN Route</span>
+### <span>Display a Specific EVPN Route</span>

-To drill down on a specific route for more information, run the NCLU `net show bgp l2vpn evpn route rd <rd-value>` command or the vtysh `show bgp l2vpn evpn route rd <rd-value>` command.
+To drill down on a specific route for more information, run the `net show bgp l2vpn evpn route rd <rd-value>` command.
 This command displays all EVPN routes with that RD and with the path attribute details for each path.
 Additional filtering is possible based on route type or by specifying the MAC and/or IP address.
 The following example shows a specific MAC/IP route.
 The output shows that this remote host is behind VTEP 10.0.0.4 and is reachable through two paths; one through either spine switch.
-This example is from a symmetric routing configuration, so the route shows both the layer 2 VNI (10200) and the layer 3 VNI (104001), as well as the EVPN route target attributes corresponding to each and the associated router MAC address.
+This example is from a symmetric routing deployment, so the route shows both the layer 2 VNI (10200) and the layer 3 VNI (104001) as well as the EVPN route target attributes corresponding to each and the associated router MAC address.

     cumulus@leaf01:~$ net show bgp l2vpn evpn route rd 10.0.0.4:3 mac 00:02:00:00:00:10 ip 172.16.130.44